Visit the top of Big Ben in London!

 There are separate tours taking you to Parliament but the “Big Ben” tour is all about the tower itself.
 A tight windy stone staircase with 115 steps take you up to the first room.
 Here you hear about who designed the tower, who built it, how long it took etc. All the questions and answers you might expect.

 Adding or taking away coins effects the pendulum’s center of mass and the rate at which it swings.
 Adding one penny causes the clock to gain two-fifths of a second in 24 hours.
 You also get to walk and stand right behind the 7m in diameter clock faces, each with 312 pieces of opal glass.
 You can even see the shadow of the big hands as they move outside.

-Finally though it was time for the main event as were lead up into the belfry, where for the first time you see “Big Ben” and stand literally just 6 feet away from it.
+Finally though it was time for the main event as were lead up into the belfry.
+For the first time you see “Big Ben” and stand literally just 6 feet away from it.
 You see the crack in the bell that formed soon after installation requiring the engineers to turn the bell slightly so the hammer struck on an undamaged area.
 It’s this crack and subsequent repair work that gives the bell its distinctive sound.
 At 62 metres up you get some commanding views looking down on Parliament and Whitehall and sense the airiness of where you’re standing.
 Well the sound has to emanate out of the belfry across London somehow.

 The highlight however is when the hour approaches and for us in our tour group this was 10am.
 Ear plugs were provided but I went for the fingers in ears approach instead.
 The famous ‘Westminster Quarters’ tune played first courtesy of the 4 quarter bells and then “Big Ben” bonged 10 times, the first bong signalling the hour.
 Once the dongs had subsided we exited the Belfry.
-I did notice that you can actually reach out to touch Big Ben up above the protective metal fence but I thought this might be frowned upon, and slightly disrespectful, so I didn’t.
+I did notice that you can actually reach out to touch Big Ben up above the protective metal fence.
+I thought this might be frowned upon, and slightly disrespectful, so I didn’t.

-It’s well worth it as you’re doing something very few others ever have the pleasure of doing, and you have to be a UK resident for a start.
+It’s well worth it as you’re doing something very few others ever have the pleasure of doing.
+You do have to be a UK resident for a start though.
 How many people can say they have stood next to the Big Ben bell when it was actually chiming?
-Once back on Westminster Bridge I looked back up, took my first photo of the day and sighed thoughtfully “I was standing behind that clock face just 4o minutes earlier” 🙂
+Once back on Westminster Bridge I looked back up.
+I took my first photo of the day and sighed thoughtfully “I was standing behind that clock face just 40 minutes earlier” 🙂